Jetstar: Cabins

-Jetstar offers either pre-purchased meals on wheels or buy on board service with food and beverages.

 In-flight entertainment

 The airline has an eponymously named inflight magazine.
 In November 2011, Jetstar became the first airline to offer passengers iPads for use as in-flight entertainment devices.
-The units, which are pre-loaded with movies, games, and magazines, are provided on flights over two hours duration and are available for a fee in Economy Class but are complimentary in the international Business Class cabin, although some aircraft have seat back entertainment screens.
-The options available are changed on a bi-monthly basis depending on customer feedback forms which are collected by head office through a random selection process.

 Jetstar's Boeing 787 aircraft are fitted with 10-inch seat-back on-demand entertainment screens in business class and 9-inch screens in economy class.
-While complimentary for Business Class passengers, Economy Class passengers will need to pre-purchase access to the on-demand entertainment screens or buy it on board.

 Jetstar Group

-In addition to owning 100% of Jetstar Airways in Australia, the Qantas Group owns stake in other Jetstar-branded airlines in the Asia-Pacific region.
+In addition to owning 100% of Jetstar Airways in Australia, the Qantas Group owns a stake in other Jetstar-branded airlines in the Asia-Pacific region.
 The airline represent a strategy to provide better growth for the Qantas Group by accessing the intra-Asia market: exploiting both its faster growth and/or its under-penetration by low-cost airline.

 Qantas partners with local investors as both a means to overcome foreign ownership or traffic rights restrictions and to keep the ventures "capital light", i.e. reduce the capital investment required by Qantas and keep assets such as aircraft off the Qantas balance sheet.

 From 2008 to 2020, the Group also consisted Jetstar Pacific, a Vietnamese subsidiary which is also co-owned by Vietnam Airlines (nearly 70%).
 However, since July 2020, this carrier left the Jetstar Group and rebranded to Pacific Airlines.

 From 2004 to 2025, the Group operated Jetstar Asia, a subsidiary based in Singapore serving the Asia-Pacific region, with 16 routes ceased at its end of operation.

+On 3 February 2026, the Qantas Group announced it would sell its share in Jetstar Japan by June 2027, with the new investors to rebrand the airline.

-The Jetstar Group is headed by CEO Stephanie Tully.
+The Jetstar Group is currently headed by CEO Stephanie Tully.
+From 2008 to 2012, Bruce Buchanan was the CEO of the Jetstar Group.

 The Jetstar Group consists of the following airlines: